RMSLowside/rmslow/Drawings/IMA Process/README.md

 Metrics are generated is real-time using MySQL SELECT statements.

-The datastore will be hosted on AWS RDS MySQL:
-* IMA will likely store thousands of rows in a single table, so a general-purpose AWS EC2 server is sufficient for hosting.
+The datastore will be hosted on AWS RDS MySQL.
+IMA will likely store thousands of rows in a single table, so a general-purpose AWS EC2 server is sufficient for hosting.

 The following information will be stored.

 ## **API**

-The IMA Service currently interacts with the enterprise authentication service, Records Control Schedule service.
+The IMA Service currently interacts with the enterprise authentication service, and the Records Control Schedule service.
 Future development will extend the API to the Rules Engine service, and the System X/Green system.

-The IMA web service will be written in Java and hosted inside a EC2 Apache Tomcat instance.
+The IMA web service is written in Java and hosted inside a EC2 Apache Tomcat instance.
 Endpoint access is granted to systems that have been authorized and system certificates registered.

 Endpoints are listed below: